Furyloxx/Hypixel-Skyblock-Remake/README.md

 # Authors- Adarsh, Devil

-#Todo
+# Todo

--Some new bosses
+- Some new bosses

--some new mobs
+- some new mobs

--dungeon boss fights(without generation)
+- dungeon boss fights(without generation)

--some new items
+- some new items

--some new slayer
+- some new slayer

--recode Skyblock Menu
+- recode Skyblock Menu

--setup regions and mob spawner
+- setup regions and mob spawner

--item builder like Gk skyblock (not ingame) using config
+- item builder like Gk skyblock (not ingame) using config